 Do your best to avoid harshly criticising yourself and instead, take notes on the areas you’d like to work on.
 For example, you might decide to work on making your questions actually sound like questions instead of statements.

 A bit by bit approach will take you a long way.

 Be honest, when you’re talking to someone, how much are you listening?
 Lots of people like to believe they’re good listeners and no doubt, some of them genuinely are.
 But for the rest of us, we spend a percentage of the time listening and the rest of the time formulating our response while the other person is talking.

 I’ve done this plenty of times myself and still get caught out.
 Next time you’re conversing with someone, see if you can focus a little bit more than usual on what they’re saying.
-Having said that, improving your listening skills isn’t only about staying quiet and paying attention.

 If you’re one to struggle with coming up with something to say, then listening well will save you often.
 When you spend most of your time worrying about what the other person thinks of you and/or you’re busy desperately searching for something to say, you’ll miss so much of the information they share.

 Get curious about what they say and ask questions.
 Probe for more information and that alone will help to keep things going.
 Of course, you don’t want to fire off question after question and make it feel like an interrogation.
 Ask, respond with a nod of the head, an uh-huh or Mh-hm – anything that shows you’re listening/interested.
 Maybe add in a little bit about yourself if it’s something you relate to and then ask them something else.

 Now that I’ve given you a few practical things to try, I’m going to suggest one more thing…